calebjcourtney/EmsiApiPy/README.md

 Make sure that the EmsiApiPy folder is accessible from your [`PYTHONPATH`](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
 You will know you've set it up correctly if you can run `import EmsiApiPy` from within your python environment.

 ## Testing
-Tests can be run with `./tests/run_tests.sh`.
-Please be aware that this is testing all of the API connections available.
-If you don't have access to one of the APIs, then the tests will fail.
-It might be worth editing the `run_tests.sh` file to ensure that you are only running tests for the APIs that you want to access.
+Tests can be run with `poetry run pytest`.
+This does not actually query the API connection, using a mock connection instead.
+This library does not validate the data coming back from the live API.

 ## Documentation